FirebaseGoodies/FireAdmin/README.md

 ```
 -->

+## Q & A

+**Q**: Why don't you use Firebase functions to handle the `user` part using a custom API for example?

+**A**:
+ 1. I just wanted to prove the theory of a serverless CMS (without the need of Firebase functions).
+ 2. Firebase functions cannot be deployed on a free tier (payed feature), which will made some basic features like the user management not usable or at least testable for free.

+**Q**: Do you have any plans to continue this project?

+**A**: I do, but it mainly depends on my free time & ambition, also the project stills experimental & some parts still need to be reworked, as they say: nothing is perfect.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.